mbasaglia/mini_apps/docs/installation/basic.md

     "api-hash": "(your api hash)"
 }
 ```
-The value for `bot-token` is the bot API token kiven by BotFather.
+The value for `bot-token` is the bot API token given by BotFather.

 The values for `api-id` and `api-hash` can be obtained from <https://my.telegram.org/apps>.